Locheed/agelos/README.md

 ```

 Container is built from project runtimes (auto-detected or from `.Agelos.yml`).
 Workspace is mounted at `/workspace`.
 If `.Agelos/opencode.json` exists, it is synced to `~/.config/opencode/config.json` before launch so each project can have its own model set.

+> **Gemini CLI authentication:** Set `GEMINI_API_KEY` in your host environment before running
+> `Agelos run gemini`.
+The variable is automatically forwarded into the container.
+Alternatively,
+> run `gemini auth` inside the container the first time — credentials are persisted in
+> `~/.gemini/` which is mounted from your host.

 ### `Agelos model add`